- 2 large lobster tails, approximately 8-10 ounces each, split lengthwise

 - Pour the butter sauce evenly over the plattered shellfish.
 Serve immediately.
 Squeeze lemon halves over the shellfish if desired.

+Tie your meal together by pairing our Josh Cellars Sauvignon Blanc with our Grilled Lobster Tails and Shellfish with Herb Butter recipe.
 Our Sauvignon Blanc is sunshine in a glass.
 Aromatic and bright with a crisp, clean finish, this wine features flavors of lemon and kiwi and scents of green apple.
+Other wine pairings for this dish include: